Viviana P. Ferreira, D.V.M., Ph.D.

 Fax number: 419.383.3002

 Research Interests: The complement system uses a complex set of complement regulatory proteins that are either membrane-bound or in the fluid phase of plasma.
 Factor H is a soluble complement regulatory molecule with an essential role in the control of complement activation in plasma and on cell surfaces.
 Factor H polymorphisms and mutations have been linked to human diseases that often lead to severe complement-mediated tissue damage such as atypical hemolytic uremic syndrome, age-related macular degeneration, and membranoproliferative glomerulonephritis.
 We have shown that factor H is essential for the protection of cell surfaces using normal and paroxysmal nocturnal hemoglobinuric human red blood cells as models.
 My research on factor H focuses on understanding the molecular mechanisms of how factor H contributes to the protection of different cell surfaces from complement-mediated damage, and identifying how mutations in factor H affect its ability to protect cell surfaces.
-Another line of research focuses on properdin, the only positive regulatory protein of the complement system.
-We and others have recently identified properdin as a pattern recognition molecule of the alternative pathway of complement and we are studying the molecular mechanisms involved in properdin-mediated complement activation.
-Altogether, this research will contribute to elucidating the role of complement regulatory proteins in the prevention or pathogenesis of inflammatory diseases where complement-mediated tissue damage in known to play important roles.
-This research has been funded by the NIH and American Heart Association.
+In addition, our research focuses on properdin, the only positive regulatory protein of the complement system.
+We and others have recently identified properdin as a pattern recognition molecule of the alternative pathway of complement and we are studying the molecular mechanisms involved in properdin-mediated complement regulation at the platelet/leukocyte interface.
+Altogether, this research will contribute to elucidating the role of complement regulatory proteins in the prevention or pathogenesis of inflammatory diseases (such as multiple cardiovascular diseases) where complement-mediated tissue damage is known to play important roles.
+This research has been made possible by support from the American Heart Association, the University of Toledo deArce-Koch Memorial Endowment Fund, and the National Institutes of Health.

 Dr. Ferreira received her D.V.M. degree from The University of Chile.
 After research training at New York University under the direction of Dr. Elizabeth Nardin, Dr. Ferreira returned to Chile and obtained her Ph.D. in 2004 from the University of Chile, under the supervision of Dr. Arturo Ferreira (U. Chile) and Dr. Wilhelm Schwaeble (University of Leicester).
 She completed her postdoctoral training at the University of Texas in the laboratory of Dr. Michael Pangburn.
 Dr. Ferreira joined the Department of Medical Microbiology and Immunology in July, 2009.